-Opinion Unit
+Opinion Unit Type of Opinion

+Governmental Activities

+Business-Type Activities

+General Fund

+Debt Services

-Governmental Activities Business-Type Activities General Fund Debt Services Commonwealth Legislative Joint Resolutions FEMA Fund Other Governmental Funds Type of Opinion
+Commonwealth Legislative Joint Resolutions

-Disclaimer Unmodified Qualified Unmodified Unmodified Qualified
+FEMA Fund

+Other Governmental Funds

+Disclaimer

-Basis for Disclaimer of Opinion on Governmental Activities and Note Disclosure Regarding Pensions
+Basis for Disclaimer of Opinion on Governmental Activities and Note Disclosures Regarding Capital Assets, Net Pension Liability and Net OPEB Liability

-The Municipality did not maintain complete, updated and accurate accounting records that supports the - amounts presented as capital assets and its related accumulated depreciation, in the governmental activities.
-Therefore, we were no able to obtain sufficient and competent evidential matter related to the capital assets reported in the accompanying Statement of Net Position for \$71,043,148 net of accumulated depreciation of \$56,207,172 and the amount of depreciation expense stated at \$4,494,231, reported in the accompanying Statement of Activities for the year then ended.
-The depreciation expenses affect net result of operations reported in the accompanying Statement of Activities for the fiscal year ended June 30, 2019.
+The Municipality did not maintain complete, updated and accurate accounting records that supports the amounts presented as capital assets and its related accumulated depreciation, in the governmental activities.
+Therefore, we were no able to obtain sufficient and competent evidential matter related to the capital assets reported in the accompanying Statement of Net Position for \$67,385,097 net of accumulated depreciation of \$60,702,009 and the amount of depreciation expense stated at \$4,494,837, reported in the accompanying Statement of Activities for the year then ended.
+The depreciation expenses affect net result of operations reported in the accompanying Statement of Activities for the fiscal year ended June 30, 2020.

 The Municipality has not recorded the total pension liability, deferred outflow of resources, deferred inflow of resources and related pension expense required by Statement No. 73 of the Governmental Accounting Standard Board, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provision of GASB Statement No. 67 and No. 68 in the governmental activities.
-The amount recorded on the municipality's financial statements were provided from the audited Schedule of Employer Allocation and Schedule of Pensions Amounts by Employer of the Employees Retirement System for the year ended June 30, 2016.
+The amount recorded on the municipality's financial statements were provided from the audited Schedule of Employer Allocation and Schedule of Pensions Amounts by Employer of the Employees Retirement System for the year ended June 30, 2017.
 These schedules apply for employers under GASB Statement No. 68.
 Consequently, we were unable to determine whether any adjustments to these amounts and disclosure were necessary.
-The net pension deferred inflow of resources represent the 1% of total liabilities and deferred outflows of resources represent 15% of the total assets as June 30, 2019.
+The net pension deferred inflow of resources represent the 6% of total liabilities and deferred outflows of resources represent 10% of the total assets as June 30, 2020.

-The Municipality has not implemented the requirement of Statement No. 75 of the Governmental Accounting Standard Board, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB No. 75) as of for the year ended June 30, 2019.
+The Municipality has not implemented the requirement of Statement No. 75 of the Governmental Accounting Standard Board, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions (GASB No. 75) as of for the year ended June 30, 2020.
 Accounting Principles Generally Accepted in the United States of America require that net other postemployment benefit related liability, deferred outflow of resources and deferred inflow of resources, as applicable, be recognized in accordance with the parameters established by Statement No. 75, as well as the effect of current period changes of the aforementioned amounts that must be recognized in other postemployment benefit expense during the current period.
-The amounts by which this departure could affect liabilities, deferred outflow of resources, net position, and other postemployment benefit expense have not been determined.
+The amounts by which this departure could affect liabilities, deferred outflow of resources, deferred inflow of resources, net position, and other postemployment benefit expense have not been determined.